abhishek8code/HSC_NavDrishti_AHM/README.md

-# NavDrishti — Smart Traffic Management for Ahmedabad
+# NavDrishti — Smart Traffic Management

 New Vision for Viksit Bharat.
 AI + real‑time analytics to predict, prevent, and manage congestion.